1 to 5 Scale Survey Template

 How many parameters should a matrix rating question include?

-Five to eight.
-Fewer than 5 doesn't justify the matrix format.
-More than 8 causes straight-lining (respondents selecting the same rating for everything).
+Four to eight.
+Fewer than 4 doesn’t justify the matrix format — use individual questions.
+More than 8 causes straight-lining where respondents select the same rating for everything out of fatigue.
+This template uses 4 parameters as the default.
 Each parameter should be distinctly different, owned by a specific team, and represent something you can act on.

 -